 3. Dublin Zoo

-Located in The Phoenix Park (one of Europe’s largest walled parks), Dublin Zoo is the third oldest Zoo in the world and home to over 400 animals.
-Dublin Zoo is very well maintained and focuses heavily on conservation projects protecting its animals and different species.
-A day trip to the Zoo is certainly exciting and definitely educational allowing you to appreciate animals from all over the world and learn about the importance of preservation.
+So next up it’s Dublin Zoo.
+The third oldest Zoo in the world.
+Dublin Zoo is very well maintained and focuses heavily on conservation projects to protect its many species.
+A day trip to the Zoo is certainly exciting and definitely educational.
+A great choice for a family outing.

 4. National Aquatic Centre, Dublin

 The National Aquatic Centre is one of the world’s largest indoor water centres and is divided in to two parts.
 On one side is the 50m full sized competition poor and the other an incredible leisure zone appropriately named aqua zone.
-Aqua zone is fitted with numerous water slides and lazy pools and a perfect destination for a wet and cold day with the kids!
+Aqua zone is fitted with numerous water slides and lazy pools.
+The perfect destination for a rainy day with the kids!

 The Book of Kells is located on the Old Library at Trinity College.
-Step right in to 18th Century Ireland and watch your step on the old cobbled stones that run through the college campus.
+Step right into 18th century Ireland.
 The Book of Kells is an ancient gospel manuscript dating back to the 9th Century.
 On your visit you will proceed to the Long room of the Old Library which houses over 200,000 of Trinity’s oldest books in its historic oak bookcases.
-The exhibitions are constantly being updated so make sure to keep an eye out and drop in on your visit to Dublin.

 6. St. Patricks Cathedral, Dublin

-St. Patricks Cathedral as you may probably have guessed was built in honor of Ireland’s patron saint and was raised to cathedral status in 1224.
+St. Patrick’s is Ireland’s national cathedral and the tallest in the country.
+It stands at 43 meters.
 The site stands adjacent to the well where it is said Saint Patrick frequently baptised converts on his trips to Dublin.
-The Cathedral is open every day and welcomes visitors from all around.
 The Cathedral is famous for its excellent choir so make sure you get to hear them perform!

 7. Tayto Park, Meath

+Another one for all the family!
 Tayto Park first opened its gates in 2011 and its theme is based around the famous Irish crisp brand.
-Having grown extensively in the past few years Tayto Park is broken in to a few different areas comprising of an outdoor adventure park, a zoo and a fantastic tour of their factory where you can see how the crisps are made!
-Tayto Park have very recently opened their first ever roller-coaster which is also Europe’s largest wooden roller-coaster.
-There is literally something for everyone here and a great family day out.
-Be prepared however as prices are not cheap!
+Having grown extensively in the past few years Tayto Park is broken in to a few different areas.
+You’ll find an outdoor adventure park, a zoo and a fantastic tour of their factory where you can see how the crisps are made!
+Tayto Park have very recently opened their first ever wooden roller-coaster!

 8. Fota Wildlife Park, Cork

-Fota Wildlife Park is situated on Fota Island in Cork and was specifically created to home Wildlife from all across the world.
-Initially planned to be built in Leinster, Fota Island is the perfect location and is continuously growing in popularity.
-Nearby is Fota Island Resort a 5 star luxury resort which homes a championship- standard gold course for those who are keen golfers.
-Another great destination for visitors of all ages as there is so much to do for everyone!
+Fota Wildlife Park is situated on Fota Island in Cork.
+Specifically created to home wildlife from all across the world.
+Fota Island is the perfect location and is continuously growing in popularity.
+Nearby is Fota Island Resort, a 5 star luxury resort and home to a championship- standard gold course.
+Another great destination for visitors of all ages!

 9. Blarney Castle, Cork